 This sizzling production of Ain’t Misbehavin’ is one of those one-of-a kind of experiences that we all long for in the theater.

 Once again,under challenging circumstances, the Revels cast and crew has pulled off a rousing good show.

-Our theater critics pick some of the outstanding productions of the year.
+Our theater critics pick some of the outstanding productions in a year mangled by COVID.